What is a Printed Circuit Board Made of?

 Is the Resist Material Used for Making PCB?

-In fact, the resist material that PCB manufacturers use is in the form of liquid photopolymer.
+In fact, the resist material that PCB manufacturers use is in the form of a liquid photopolymer.

 Further, it makes use of epoxy or epoxy-acrylate resin technology.
 This special technology helps to coat the whole board with the material.

-This particular material coat has the typical thickness of almost 20 microns over the copper and 30 microns over the bare board.
+This particular material coat has a typical thickness of almost 20 microns over the copper and 30 microns over the bare board.